Italian Pasta Brands: 25 Quality Picks for Pasta Lovers

 Italian pasta shapes

 With over 300 varieties of pasta made in Italy, encompassing fresh, dry, long, short, textured, and whole-grain striped options, a diverse array of delectable and wholesome choices is available.
-Each region of Italy boasts its own unique pasta specialties.
+Each region of Italy boasts its unique pasta specialties.

 Many pasta brands have deep-rooted histories, some even dating back to the late nineteenth century.
 Although production techniques have evolved, these brands have maintained their connection to tradition, ensuring a genuine and tasty product.